Union (American Civil War): Etymology

 In the context of the American Civil War, the Union, or the United States, is sometimes referred to as "the North", both then and now, while the Confederacy was often called "the South".

 The term "Union" occurs in the first governing document of the United States, the Articles of Confederation and Perpetual Union.
-The subsequent Constitution of 1787 was issued and ratified in the name not of the states, but of "We the People of the United States, in order to form a more perfect Union ..."
+The subsequent Constitution of 1787 was issued and ratified in the name not of the states, but of "We the People of the United States, in Order to form a more perfect Union ..."
 Union, for the United States of America, is then repeated in such clauses as the Admission to the Union clause in Article IV, Section 3.
 Even before the Civil War began the phrase "preserve the Union" was commonplace, and a "union of states" had been used to refer to the entire United States of America.
 Using the term "Union" to apply to the non-secessionist side carried a connotation of legitimacy as the continuation of the pre-existing political entity.
 Before the American Civil War, the United States was known as the "United States' federal union", a union of states controlled by the federal government in Washington, D.C.
 This was opposite to the CSA's first government, a confederation of independent states, functioning similarly to the European Union.
 Confederates generally saw the Union as being opposed to slavery, occasionally referring to them as abolitionists, in reference to the U.S. Navy as the "abolition fleet" and the U.S. Army as "abolition forces".

-In 2015, historian Michael Landis called for an end to the use of the term "Union", writing "The employment of 'Union' instead of 'United States,' implicitly supports the Confederate view of secession wherein the nation of the United States collapsed....
+In 2015, historian Michael Landis called for an end to the use of the term "Union", writing, "The employment of 'Union' instead of 'United States,' implicitly supports the Confederate view of secession wherein the nation of the United States collapsed....
 In reality, however, the United States never ceased to exist....
 The dichotomy of 'Union v.
 Confederacy' lends credibility to the Confederate experiment and undermines the legitimacy of the United States as a political entity."
-In 2021, the Army University Press noted that it was replacing usages of the word "Union" with "Federal Government" or "U.S. Government".
-The Army University Press stated this was "more historically accurate" as "the term 'Union' always referred to all the states together."
+In 2021, the Army University Press noted that it was replacing "Union" with "Federal Government" or "U.S. Government", because this was "more historically accurate", as "the term 'Union' always referred to all the states together."